ChristianJoudon/ChristianJoudon.github.io/essays/AIUse.md

 ---
 layout: essay
 type: essay
-title: "The Integration and Impact of AI in Software Engineering Education"
+title: "The Integration and Impact of AI in Education"
 date: 2023-11-20
 labels:
   - AI